 There was only one thing left to do – pizza and beer at Sorrento’s.
 We lock up the studio and all jump into Hippie’s poor, overloaded station wagon.
 Jack and I lay with Flo and Edi on the floor in the way back, leaving room for everyone up front.

 Flo looks at me, snapping my waistband, “My turn,” and she goes down on me.
 Jack rolls over, kissing me, while Edi gives him head.
-Jace signs, “This is the real orgy,” and jumps in.
+Jace signs, “This is an encore orgy,” and jumps in.
 Everyone up front ignores the swaying and bouncing of the station wagon, blaming Hippie for bad driving.
-He doesn’t go off the road, but admits it makes him feel better when he looks in the rear-view mirror, able to see the girls working on us.
+He does not go off the road, but admits it makes him feel better when he looks in the rear-view mirror, able to see the girls working on us.
 His prayers are answered.

 Surprisingly refreshed in the morning we are only fifteen minutes late to English.
 Although we both are slightly stiff, Jack manages to strut into class and proclaim, “I have a girlfriend.”

 Even Mr. Clark gasps.
 The girls all look sad for me, so Jack says, “Tim’s fine with it because she’s his girlfriend’s best friend.”

 Now the girls have no sympathy for me.
 The drama club ’s (somewhat) straight boys congratulate Jack, wanting details.
 He is not kissing and telling.

 “So you had the orgy,” a boy remembers.

 “I thought you were both sick yesterday,” Mr. Clark complains.

 “We took a sick day to record the soundtrack to our movie and after, five of us had an orgy.”